solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 When I set the prompting challenge for myself, I quickly realized that using AI effectively requires a mental shift away from thinking of it as an "all-knowing entity" or a sparring partner.
 Instead, you need to guide the AI like you would instruct a junior developer, or once you are skilled enough in prompting, a peer at the same level.
 Once I started giving the agent simpler tasks, I found it performed remarkably well!

-That mental shift boils down to one rule.
-Tell, don't ask.

-This is the most important lesson in prompting: **If you don't know how something should be done, the AI doesn't know either.**
+That mental shift boils down to one rule: Tell, don't ask. **If you don't know how something should be done, the AI doesn't know either.**

 AI is fundamentally a guessing machine.
 Without clear guidance, it will confidently guess and keep guessing.
 The quality of your output is directly tied to the clarity of your instructions.